KonnexionsGmbH/dcr/docs/developing_version_planning.md

 - API documentation: Layout improvement
 - admin: reset a list of documents: clean up the database before the next process retry - delete existing data
 - tool: check the content of the file directory against the database
+- line type header & footer:
+  - optional: ignore the first / last page
+  - optional: logging of the applied method
+  - optional: page number alternating in the first and last token
+  - optional: page number always in the first / last token
+  - optional: use of Levenshtein algorithm
+  - optional: use of language-related regular expressions to determine the header / footer with the page number
+- line type table:
+  - check the coordinates
+  - table with page break

 #### 2.1.3 Low Priority